 Corfu is a tiny village located in the state of New York.
-With a population of 690 people and two associated neighborhoods, Corfu is the 824th largest community in New York.
-Corfu has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 689 people and two associated neighborhoods, Corfu is the 824th largest community in New York.
+Corfu has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Corfu is worth considering.

-The education level of Corfu citizens is a little higher than the average for US cities and towns: 23.77% of adults in Corfu have at least a bachelor's degree.
+The citizens of Corfu are slightly better educated than the national average of 21.84% for all cities and towns, with 23.77% of adults in Corfu having a bachelor's degree or advanced degree.

 The per capita income in Corfu in 2022 was $36,038, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $144,152 for a family of four.
 However, Corfu contains both very wealthy and poor people as well.